juarezr/solrcopy/README.md

 <!-- markdownlint <!-- markdownlint-disable-next-line no-inline-html --> -->
 [<img alt="Send some cookies" src="http://img.shields.io/liberapay/receives/juarezr.svg?label=Send%20some%20cookies&logo=liberapay">](https://liberapay.com/juarezr/donate)

+## Config

+The following environment variables can be used for common parameters:
+- `SOLR_COPY_URL` for the url pointing to the Solr cluster
+- `SOLR_COPY_DIR` for the existing folder where the zip backup files containing the extracted documents are stored

+These variables can also be stored in a `.env` file alongside the `solrcopy` binary.
+See `.env.example`

 ## Usage

 1. Use the command `solrcopy backup` for dumping documents from a Solr core into local zip files.